opendatadb/opendatadb.github.io/README.md

 ```
 ---
 layout: entry
-company: ExampCompany
+company: Example Company
 company-url: http://www.url.com
 company-hq: San Francisco, CA
 company-country: United States
 company-type: Public
 company-founded: 2010
 company-employees: 200
-company-description: ExampCompany is awesome is a positive place to find encouragement for your healthy activities and insights into your healthy routines.
+company-description: Example Company is awesome is a positive place to find encouragement for your healthy activities and insights into your healthy routines.

 categories:
 - federal